There are lots of organisations that can help you if you are a young carer or young adult carer. Carers Trust is one of them.

 Financial advice and support

-- Find out about financial support for young and young adult carers on the Money Advice website.
+- Find out about financial support for young and young adult carers on Money Advice.

 - Young carers across Scotland can access a package of opportunities via Young Scot Membership.